bertreb/pimatic-landroid/README.md

 ```

 The schedule can be set for a week starting at sunday till saturday.
 This schedule is repeated every week.
-In the $schedule-variable contains a string with one or more days, separated by a semi-colon (;)
+The $schedule-variable contains a string with one or more days, separated by a semi-colon (;)
 The format for one day is:

 ```